 if err != nil {

-fmt.Fprintf(os.Stderr, "Unable to connect to database: %v\n", err)
+fmt.Fprintf(os.Stderr, "Unable to open database connection: %v\n", err)

 os.Exit(1)